Last Updated on April 6, 2023

 Thankfully, you don’t have to be an expert to spot an unethical breeder.
-Here’s what to do and why it matters:
+Here’s what to do on how to choose a quality Golden Retriever breeder and why it matters:

-The best breeders begin new litters’ medical care long before they’re born.
-As such, breeders should have proof of genetic testing and vet-certified health screenings for their stock and their pups.
+The best breeders begin new litters’ medical care long before birth.
+Breeders should have proof of genetic testing and vet-certified health screenings for their stock and pups.

 You also need to see how the breeder and their family interact with their Golden Retrievers.

 Breeders should have visibly strong bonds with their adult dogs.
 They’re responsible for your pup’s early socialization, after all.

 If they seem uncomfortable or hesitant around their stock, something’s amiss.

 A breeder who sounds wishy-washy or who isn’t available within a week or so could be stalling for time.